 How to register

 Register for your workshop on-line by clicking the "Registration" link associated with the "Mandated Student" page's drop-down menu.
-In order to pay, you must go to room 513 Patterson Office Tower with cash, check, or money order.
+In order to pay, you must go to the Johnson Center Front Office (177 Johnson Center).

 Registration fees:View details

 The goal for the CRC is to promote a healthy and supportive collegiate experience for students in recovery for substance use disorders and process addictions, as well as help remove the stigma associated with recovery.
 We recognize that substance dependence is a disease and there is no specific demographic that is immune.View details